matloff/fastStat/README.md

 just about any common kernel function can be approximated by polynomials.
 The principle is the same.

-In the case of NNs, we have a set of layers. think of them as being arranged from left to right. the input data goes in on the left side and the predicted values come out on the right side. the output of each layer gets fed in as input to the next layer, being fed through some transformation (an *activation function*). at each layer, in essence the input is sent through a linear regression estimation, with the result then passed on to the next layer.
+In the case of NNs, we have a set of layers.
+Think of them as being arranged from left to right.
+The input data goes in on the left side and the predicted values come out on the right side. the output of each layer gets fed in as input to the next layer, being fed through some transformation (an *activation function*).
+At each layer, in essence the input is sent through a linear regression estimation, with the result then passed on to the next layer.